 Master of Arts in Liberal Arts

 The Master of Arts in Liberal Arts is an interdisciplinary curriculum structured to allow the student to design a graduate degree to meet the student's unique and individual interests.
 The student chooses three academic disciplines to incorporate into the course of study.
 Two of the academic disciplines must be in the College of Arts and Sciences.
 One of the academic disciplines may be in a department not in the College of Arts and Sciences.
 The student may take no more than eighteen semester-credit-hours in any one discipline and may have no fewer hours than six semester-credit-hours in any of the three disciplines.
 The academic discipline with the greatest number of semester-credit-hours must be a discipline from within the College of Arts and Sciences.
-The semester credit hours in the degree must total thirty-six.
+The semester credit hours in the degree must total thirty-seven.
 Academic disciplines within the College of Arts and Sciences which may be used in the degree are Art, Biology, Communication, English, Geology, History, Linguistics, Mathematics, Music, Political Science, Psychology, Public Administration, Sociology, Spanish, and Theater.
 The student must have the consent of the department chair to include an academic discipline in the student's curriculum.

 Although the degree is a non-thesis degree, the student must complete a capstone project integrating the three disciplines.
 The capstone project is designed to meet the student's particular interests, and, therefore, the range of projects is considerable.
 Liberal Arts 5101 (Prospectus for Master's Project) and Liberal Art 5301 (Master's Project) are also required as part of the project process.